rackerlabs/technical-blog/_posts/2019-06-26-Using-the-Microsoft-SQL-Server-hybrid-buffer-pool.md

 *Source*: [https://docs.microsoft.com/en-us/windows-server/storage/storage-spaces/deploy-pmem](https://docs.microsoft.com/en-us/windows-server/storage/storage-spaces/deploy-pmem)

-### What is hybrid buffer pool?
+### What is a hybrid buffer pool?

-In a traditional system, SQL Server caches data pages in the DRAM based buffer pool.
-With the hybrid buffer pool, SQL Server skips copying the page into the DRAM-based portion of the buffer pool, and instead references the page directly on the database file that lives on a PMEM device.
-The system accesses data files in PMEM for hybrid buffer pool by using memory mapped I/O, which is also known as the enlightenment of data files within SQL Server.
+In a traditional system, SQL Server caches data pages in the DRAM-based buffer pool.
+With the hybrid buffer pool, SQL Server skips copying the page into the DRAM-based portion of the buffer pool and instead references the page directly on the database file that lives on a PMEM device.
+The system accesses data files in PMEM for a hybrid buffer pool by using memory mapped I/O, which is also known as the enlightenment of data files within SQL Server.

-This brings performance benefits by avoiding a copy of the page to DRAM and eliminating the need for the I/O stack of the operating system to access the page on persistent storage.
+This process brings performance benefits by avoiding a copy of the page to DRAM and eliminating the need for the I/O stack of the operating system to access the page on persistent storage.